 10. C A I R N S

 Last but not least: Cairns!
 This beautiful tropical paradise can be reached by either plane or car.
-I would recommend to get a car and start a road trip once in Australia.
+I would recommend to get a car and start or end your road trip there to cruise around Australia’s East Coast.
 I’ve met two nice guys who took me along on their road trip and have to say I had the best time!
 On our way we stopped at several beaches south of Cairns, that looked like that:

 By the way: Cairns is packed with crocodiles!
 Avoid the water if possible!
 There are some free swimming pools in the city if it gets to hot!